cjolowicz/retrocookie/README.rst

 rewriting them on the fly to insert templating tags and escape Jinja-special constructs.

-Invoke retrocookie with the name of a branch via the ``--ref`` option, and it will fetch the commits on that branch from the project, rewrite them, and cherry-pick them onto an equally-named branch in the Cookiecutter.
+Invoke retrocookie with the repository location for the generated project, and the name of a branch via the ``--branch`` option, and it will fetch the commits on that branch from the project, rewrite them, and cherry-pick them into the Cookiecutter.

-If the repository of the generated project has a URL or path like the Cookiecutter, with ``-instance`` appended, you're already good to go.
-Otherwise, pass the location of the generated project via the ``--url`` option.

 Under the hood,
 Retrocookie clones the generated project to a temporary directory and rewrites the clone using git-filter-repo_.
-It then fetches the rewritten branch into the template, and uses `git rebase`_ to copy the commits onto a new branch, off your current branch.
+It then fetches and cherry-picks the rewritten commits into the template.

 Maybe you're thinking,
 how can this possibly work?